Avegly/Python-Basic-Auto-Clicker/README.md

-Python Basic Auto Clicker Open Source V0.1
+Python Basic Auto Clicker Open Source.
 Coded by Avegly

 Is free for any use.